GeoBosh/Rdpack/README.md

 N. Boshnakov) in place of the default style (Boshnakov GN).
 More comprehensive alternatives can be included if needed or requested.

-To cause all list of references produced by `\insertAllCited` in a package to appear with full names, add `.onLoad()` function to your package.
+To cause all lists of references produced by `\insertAllCited` in a package to appear with full names, add `.onLoad()` function to your package.
 If you don't have `.onLoad()`, just copy the following definition: